mrowdy/slemgrim.github.io/_drafts/how-immutability-changed-the-way-i-think.md

 There are a lot of people out there preaching about immutability as the best solution for everything.
 Others say immutability is nothing for enterprise systems or just a big part of the functional programming hype.
 If we google it, we'll find tons of opinions and articles describing what immutability is.
-In This article we'll focus on the right situations to use it in JavaScript.
+In this article we'll focus on the right situations to use it in JavaScript.

 The basics
 ---